parshan Harold Ramis.

 Behind the concept of Ghostbusters, then, lies four ideas:

 3. These laws are connected to the laws of the physical universe;

 4. Physical objects can manipulate spiritual phenomena by way of these laws.

 The rationalist stream of Jewish thought denied pretty much all of these four ideas.
 Menachem Kellner, in Maimonides' Confrontation With Mysticism, explains how according to Rambam, concepts such as kedushah and tum'ah are states of mind rather than metaphysical phenomena.
 The reward for mitzvos is the effect on one's mind rather than in some sort of spiritual world.
 There are many examples of this.
 Mezuzah creates a reminder rather than a force-field.
-Shiluach ha-kein teaches us compassion rather than engineering a celestial process.
+Shiluach ha-kein teaches us compassion rather than engineering a celestial courtroom drama with angels.
 And so on, and so forth.
 Without the first idea in the list above, the latter three don't even begin.

 The mystical stream of thought, on the other hand, posits the existence of all kinds of spiritual entities.
 These relate to, and can thus be influenced by, the physical universe, though not in exactly the same way as with Ghostbusters.
 The Ghostbusters used technology to create physical forces that directly interact with the spirit world.
 The mystical stream in Judaism, on the other hand, proposes that physical items create spiritual forces which in turn affect the spiritual and material world.
 However, there are still valuable points of analogy.
 Just like an improperly calibrated proton pack will not subdue Gozer the Gozerian, so too a mezuzah missing a letter will not create a protective force-field - even if the missing letter is a result of, say, termites attacking the parchment.